AzimChowdhury/auto-medics-frontend/README.md

 ### Credentials

-User can create account and login from sign up page.
+User can create account and login from sign up page and explore from users perspective.

 #### For exploring the Admin dashboard can use the following credentials